Koss86/mwcbackup/README.md

 - `mwcbackup re [dirname]` will restore backups from alternate directory `[dirname]`.

 - `mwcbackup rm [dirname]` will remove the backup directory `[dirname]`.

+Before any restorations happen, the current (active) save files are backed up in ~/Documents/mwc-backups/temp as an extra precaution.

 #